 Essential tremor is a condition that affects the nerves and causes uncontrollable shaking, or tremor.
-It is the most common cause of shaking, and usually affects your hands first.
-This page describes what you can do.
+It is the most common cause of shaking, and usually affects the hands first.

 It seems that essential tremor is caused by a minor problem deep inside the brain.
 But it is not clear why this happens.
 Essential tremor doesn’t cause any other conditions such as Parkinson’s disease, nor is it caused by other conditions.

-Essential tremor is more common among people whose parents have it - you have a 1 in 2 chance of inheriting the condition if one of your parents has it.
-It is also more common in older people than younger.
-But it can come on at any age.
+You have a 1 in 2 chance of inheriting essential tremor if one of your parents has it.
+It is also more common in older people, but it can begin at any age.

 There are no special tests for diagnosing essential tremor.
 Your doctor will usually make a diagnosis after asking you about your medical history and your symptoms.
 They may also do a full physical exam and arrange for blood tests to try and rule out other possible causes of shaking.

 If you have essential tremor, you might find there are things that make it worse, such as stress, caffeine, alcohol and some medicines such as asthma medicines, Ritalin or lithium.
 Avoiding these triggers can help.

 If needed, your doctor might prescribe medicine to decrease the tremor.
 Possible medicines include:

 - beta blockers — propranolol is the most commonly prescribed of the beta blockers, which are widely used to lower blood pressure

 - anti-epileptic medicines such as primidone and gabapentin

 Your doctor might suggest surgery if you are among the few people who have severe shaking despite avoiding triggers and taking prescribed medicines.
 Surgery to treat essential tremor may involve stimulation of an area in the brain called the thalamus and this procedure is known as ‘deep brain stimulation’.